matheusbernard0/dt-dbc/README.md

 ---

 ## Future improvements:
+- Implement CPF validation.
+- Implement ErrorObject on response errors to turn easier error mapping on client applications.
+- Implement consumer outside this app to separate responsibilities.
 - Setup of Prometheus/Grafana to visualize app and business metrics;
 - Setup of Grafana Loki to work with centralized Logs;
 - Setup of Jaeger to do the app tracing.